xydinesh/xydinesh.github.com/src/posts/deepwork.md

 - Divide your time between deep work and shallow work
 	- Take couple of days in the week to do deep work
   - Don't answer emails or attend any meetings.
 Pretend that you are out of office
 - Do deep work whenever you have time
 	- Find blocks of time to focus and do deep work during the day
-- Make grand guestures that could help to do deep work.
+- Make grand gestures that could help to do deep work.
 	- Check into a luxury hotel to finish your work free from distractions
 - Work with partners who can support your deep work.